jsstuff/xql/README.md

 QSql library is structured as follows:

-  - `qsql` - Main API and high-level SQL builder interface (both uppercased and lowercased).
+  - `qsql` - Main API and high-level SQL builder interface (both UPPERCASED and camelCased versions of the same APIs).
-  - `qsql.core` - SQL expression tree; contains `qsql.Node` and classes that inherit from it.
+  - `qsql.core` - SQL expression tree; contains `qsql.core.Node` and classes that inherit from it.
   - `qsql.util` - SQL utilities used by QSql made public.
+  - `qsql.misc` - Contains `VERSION` key in a `"major.minor.patch"` form.

 QSql contains the following Error classes: